Billie Holiday: Illness and death

-It recently publicly came to light that the singer Adelaide Hall made a secret visit to Holiday’s bedside at the Metropolitan Hospital, believed to have taken place on (or around) June 12, 1959.
-Miss Hall’s spoken account of her visit was captured on tape by the journalist Max Jones in 1988, but the tape was never released into the public domain until 2021.
-Hall’s long-time friend, Iain Cameron Williams, and author of Hall’s biography, also had direct knowledge of the visit.
-However, he refrained from releasing the information into the public domain as he only had Hall’s one-to-one spoken account and no further backup.
-In July 2022, with Max Jones’ tape now in the public domain, Williams wrote an article for The Syncopated Times about Hall’s secret visit.
-Hall’s visit contradicts later claims (after Holiday’s death) that Holiday was kept isolated away from friends during her hospitalization.
+Singer Adelaide Hall made a secret visit to Holiday's bedside at the Metropolitan Hospital, on or around June 12, 1959.
+Hall's spoken account of her visit was captured on tape by the journalist Max Jones in 1988.
+Hall's long-time friend, Iain Cameron Williams, and author of Hall's biography, also had direct knowledge of the visit.
+However, he refrained from releasing the information as he only had Hall's one-to-one spoken account and no further backup.
+In July 2022, after finding transcripts of Max Jones's tape, Williams wrote an article for The Syncopated Times about Hall's secret visit.

+George Jacobs claims Sinatra also visited Holiday on her death bed, and promised to supply her with the heroin she desperately wanted.

+Artistry

+Holiday's vocal delivery made her performances instantly recognizable throughout her career.
+Her improvisational prowess compensated for her lack of formal musical education.
+Holiday stated that she had always wanted her voice to sound like an instrument, and some of her influences included trumpeter Louis Armstrong and singer Bessie Smith.
+Early in her career, she was said to have had her accompanying instrumentalists stop and repeat an improvised line if she believed she could use it for a vocal line.

+Holiday's last major recording, a 1958 album titled Lady in Satin, features the backing of a 40-piece orchestra conducted and arranged by Ray Ellis.
+The conductor said of the album in 1997:

+Frank Sinatra was influenced during his youth by Holiday's performances on 52nd Street.
+He told Ebony magazine in 1958 about her impact:

 Legacy

+In the book The NPR Curious Listener's Guide to Jazz, jazz historian Loren Schoenberg asserted that "no one would dispute that Billie Holiday is the definitive Jazz Singer."

 Billie Holiday received several Esquire Magazine awards during her lifetime.
 Her posthumous awards also include being inducted into the Grammy Hall of Fame, Ertegun Jazz Hall of Fame, Rock and Roll Hall of Fame, and the ASCAP Jazz Wall of Fame.
-In 1985, a statue of Billie Holiday was erected in Baltimore; the statue was completed in 1993 with additional panels of images inspired by her seminal song Strange Fruit.
+In 1985, a statue of Billie Holiday was erected in Baltimore; the statue was completed in 1993 with additional panels of images inspired by her seminal song "Strange Fruit".
 The Billie Holiday Monument is located at Pennsylvania and West Lafayette avenues in Baltimore's Upton neighborhood.
+Holiday is also featured in a Romare Bearden mosaic at the Upton metro station.
 In 2019, Chirlane McCray announced that New York City would build a statue honoring Holiday near Queens Borough Hall.

-Vocal style

-Holiday's delivery made her performances recognizable throughout her career.
-Her improvisation compensated for lack of musical education.
-Holiday said that she always wanted her voice to sound like an instrument and some of her influences were Louis Armstrong and the singer Bessie Smith.
-Her last major recording, a 1958 album entitled Lady in Satin, features the backing of a 40-piece orchestra conducted and arranged by Ray Ellis, who said of the album in 1997:

-Frank Sinatra was influenced by her performances on 52nd Street as a young man.
-He told Ebony magazine in 1958 about her impact:
+Frank O'Hara's poem from 1959, "The Day Lady Died", concludes with an impression of Holiday performing at the Five Spot Café at the end of her career, and the impact of that performance on her listeners.

+The song "Angel of Harlem" by Irish rock band U2, released as a single in December 1988, was written as a homage to Holiday.